clarence-chew/VARiPy/docs/DeveloperGuide.md

   - Tools like being able to play a track to check if bpm and offset are correct, and playing from nth beat.

 Mildly important:
+- Use multithreading to handle browser driver instances
 - Check if having a profile or guest profile is faster for Chrome WebDriver
 - Check if we can speed up Chrome WebDriver by loading fewer elements